 Code of Conduct for ECA Members

-The ECA publishes its Members’ declarations of interests and the absence of conflicts of interest on the
+The ECA publishes its Members’ declarations of interests and absence of conflict of interest in the Organisation Chart.

 Reviews of the ECA’s ethical framework